Bounding entanglement dimensionality from the covariance matrix: A CMC criterion for entanglement dimensionality

-{\bf A CMC criterion for entanglement dimensionality.---} Here we present our main results.
+Here we present our main results.
 First a CMC criterion with a tight bound that is valid for states with a given Schmidt number $r$.
 Afterwards, we present a corollary that is more practical for applications.
-Our main theorem follows: \begin{theorem} Let us consider a bipartite density matrix $\varrho \in \mathcal B(\hil)$ such that its Schmidt number is $s(\varrho) \leq r$ and its canonical covariance matrix $\Gamma_{\varrho}=\Cov_{\varrho}(\obsset{g})$.
-The matrix inequality \be \Gamma_{\varrho} \geq \sum_k p_k \Gamma^{(k)}_r \ee must hold for some probability distributions $\{p_k\}$ and some positive $\Gamma_r=\Cov_{\psi_r}(\obsset{g})$, where $\psi_r=\sum_j \sqrt{\lambda_j}\ket{j_a j_b}$ are pure Schmidt-rank-$r$ states.
+Our main theorem follows: \begin{theorem} Let us consider a bipartite density matrix $\varrho \in \mathcal B(\hil)$ such that its Schmidt number is $s(\varrho) \leq r$ and its covariance matrix $\Gamma_{\varrho}=\Cov_{\varrho}(\obsset{g})$ for some canonical bases' pair $\obsset{g}$.
+The matrix inequality \be \Gamma_{\varrho} \geq \sum_i p_i \Gamma^{(i)}_r \ee must hold for some probability distribution $\{p_i\}$ and some positive $\Gamma^{(i)}_r=\Cov_{\psi^{(i)}_r}(\obsset{g})$, which are covariance matrices of pure Schmidt-rank-$r$ states.